arthurcadore/monitoring-templates/README.md

 ### Author: Arthur Cadore M. Barcella
 #### Network Training Analyst at Intelbras

-This repository is dedicated to [zabbix's Template](https://www.zabbix.com/documentation/current/en/manual/config/templates) files for Intelbras network products.
+This repository is dedicated to [Zabbix's Template](https://www.zabbix.com/documentation/current/en/manual/config/templates) files for Intelbras network products.

 ---
 How to Use the Repository: